animade/middleman-boilerplate/README.md

 Middleman builds to a static `build` folder in the root of the project.
 To create/update this simply run:

     middleman build

+## Deploying

+Builds the site as described above and then deploys it via rsync, ftp, sftp, or git.
+By default this will push to Github Pages if you have a gh-pages branch setup for your repository.

+    middleman deploy